dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 #define NCOPTION_NO_FONT_CHANGES     0x0080ull

 typedef enum {
-  NCLOGLEVEL_SILENT,  // default. print nothing once fullscreen service begins NCLOGLEVEL_PANIC,   // print diagnostics immediately related to crashing NCLOGLEVEL_FATAL,   // we're hanging around, but we've had a horrible fault NCLOGLEVEL_ERROR,   // we can't keep doing this, but we can do other things NCLOGLEVEL_WARNING, // you probably don't want what's happening to happen
+  NCLOGLEVEL_SILENT,  // print nothing once fullscreen service begins NCLOGLEVEL_PANIC,   // default. print diagnostics before we crash/exit
+  NCLOGLEVEL_FATAL,   // we're hanging around, but we've had a horrible fault NCLOGLEVEL_ERROR,   // we can't keep doing this, but we can do other things NCLOGLEVEL_WARNING, // you probably don't want what's happening to happen